StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 # Components
 **Note:** This guide assumes you are in the `app/src/app/` folder.

-In Angular components are used to seperate an application in different display blocks that display data, listen on user input, and take action based on that input.
+In Angular, components are used to seperate an application in different display blocks that display data, listen on user input, and take action based on that input.

 In the following all components of the TOSCAna web app will be shortly explained: